 Cost: $49 per person (supper will be included) ($15 for Full-time students)

-Register: Eligible educators can register through Capital Region BOCES at: http://capregboces.org/InstructionalServices/workshops.cfm.
+Register: Eligible educators registered through Capital Region BOCES at: http://capregboces.org/InstructionalServices/workshops.cfm.
 Click here to access special Full Time Student, Community Member and College Administrator, Faculty or Staff Registration Form

-(b) The Academy's 4th Annual International Bullying Prevention Awareness Month was held in October, 2013.Watch for details about the 5th Annual event in 2014.
+(e) The Academy's 4th Annual International Bullying Prevention Awareness Month was held in October, 2013.Watch for details about the 5th Annual event in 2014.

 "STAND UP for CHARACTER-DOWN to BULLYING".
 This is coordinated in conjunction with the National Bullying Prevention month initiative.
 This year The Academy has established a list of Resources to help implement and promote Bullying Prevention initiatives in schools, businesses and community organizations.
 Communities are urged to pass resolutions proclaiming October 2013 as Bullying Prevention month.
 We also urge all classrooms, schools and school districts to plan some project which places an emphasis on helping prevent this growing problem and register it with The Academy.
 All Bullying Prevention projects that are registered will be listed on the web site.
 Each month this page will feature one of these projects.
 Let's show New York State that we all STAND UP for CHARACTER- DOWN to BULLYING!

-Teams of middle and high school students, teachers and parents from twenty Capital Region school districts come together to learn many applications of character education from experts and each other.
+Teams of middle and high school students, teachers and parents from almost twenty Capital Region school districts came together to learn many applications of character education from experts and each other.
 The inspired results are then developed into action plans for their schools.
-The 2013 Summit will focus on "Judging a Book by its Cover: CARING".
-The keynote presenters will be Diane Lang and Michael Buchanan, authors of The Fat Boy Chronicles.
+The 2013 Summit focused on "Judging a Book by its Cover: CARING".
+The keynote presenters were Diane Lang and Michael Buchanan, authors of The Fat Boy Chronicles.
 For additional details and registration please contact The Academy at firstname.lastname@example.org or 518-244-2336.